 - The low-cost 4G network has increased the sale of smartphones: India has one of the lowest mobile data prices in the world, with INR 50 (USD 0.68)/GB compared to the global average of USD 4.07/GB (Source: cable.co.uk).
 The low-cost 4G network along with improved network connectivity has increased the subscriber base and the sales of smartphones and 4G-enabled feature phones, which is evident from the growing domestic sales in the last few years. - India is becoming a manufacturing hub for mobile phones: Currently, India is the world's second largest manufacturer of mobile phones, trailing only to China.
 India is expected to become a net exporter of mobile phones by 2025, a trend that is expected to continue.
-As the government of India offers initiatives and schemes to support the local manufacturing ecosystem, more players are establishing manufacturing units in India, and production and exports are expected to rise. - Market growth is being driven by entry-level mobile phone segments and higher sales in Tier 2 cities: Increased internet and smartphone penetration aided the expansion of entry-level smartphones, and e-commerce website support encouraged the introduction of players such as Xiaomi, Samsung, and RealMe, even in Tier-2 cities. - EMI option as a key growth driver: In recent years, easy EMI options combined with cash back on mobile purchases have been a significant growth driver for mobile sales in India.
-EMI options have given a push towards adoption of smartphones, as the average selling price of smartphones with advanced features is greater than that of feature phones.
+As the government of India offers initiatives and schemes to support the local manufacturing ecosystem, more players are establishing manufacturing units in India, and production and exports are expected to rise. - Market growth is being driven by entry-level mobile phone segments and higher sales in Tier 2 cities: Increased internet and smartphone penetration aided the expansion of entry-level smartphones, and e-commerce website support encouraged the introduction of players such as Xiaomi, Samsung, and RealMe, even in Tier-2 cities.

+- EMI option as a key growth driver: In recent years, easy EMI options combined with cash back on mobile purchases have been a significant growth driver for mobile sales in India.
+EMI options have given a push towards adoption of smartphones, as the average selling price of smartphones with advanced features is greater than that of feature phones. - Increase of 5G mobiles in India: As the government prepares to launch 5G spectrum bands in 2022, mobile phone OEMs have started offering 5G model phones in India, a trend that is expected to continue in the coming years.

 - Smartphone manufacturing has become a pillar of the 'Make in India' initiative: India now has approximately 300 manufacturers of mobile phones and accessories, up from four in 2014.
 Additionally, India has surpassed the US in smartphone sales and is the world's second largest producer of mobile phones, behind China.
-Moreover, measures such as the PLI scheme are expected to boost domestic manufacturing of mobile phones and components that attract foreign investment. - EMS manufacturing for OEMs: Apart from OEM brands, India has EMS providers that manufacture mobile phones for leading brands.
+Moreover, measures such as the PLI scheme are expected to boost domestic manufacturing of mobile phones and components that attract foreign investment. - EMS model for OEMs: Apart from OEM brands, India has EMS providers that manufacture mobile phones for leading brands.
 OEMs wish to concentrate their efforts on product design, finance management, brand development, distribution, and network management, leaving manufacturing to EMS partners.
-Additionally, EMS providers deliver additional benefits, such as assistance with frequent design changes, operational scale, and cost-effectiveness. - Strong export market emphasis to establish a global footprint: India exports to 24 countries, with some of those countries re-exporting to other markets, such as the UAE, allowing millions of consumers to use Made-in-India phones.
+Additionally, EMS providers deliver additional benefits, such as assistance with frequent design changes, operational scale, and cost-effectiveness.

+Focus on exports to establish a global footprint: India exports to 24 countries, with some of those countries re-exporting to other markets, such as the UAE, allowing millions of consumers to use Made-in-India phones.
 India's mobile phone industry is well-established in the Middle East and North Africa (MENA) region, providing India with a sizable export market.
-Mobile phone exports were worth INR 4,600 crore in the first quarter of FY22, up from INR 1,300 crore in FY21.
+Mobile phone exports swelled by 40% in the last financial year, from INR 229 billion in FY'21 to 357 billion in FY'22, and accounts for nearly 31% of the total exports from the country.